tahoe-lafs/magic-folder/docs/downloader.rst

 Downloading new Snapshots from other participants ultimately causes changes to the local filesystem (in the magic-folder).

+(Not implemented).
+It may be the case that one or more parent Snapshots are missing.
+In this case, we cannot cache or otherwise see those Snapshots and must take local action accordingly; see the section on conflicts for more.

 What Snapshots to Download
 --------------------------